abbreviatedman/pursuit-recommendations/pitch.md

 ---

-### A discrepancy between array and string mastery
+### A Discrepancy Between Array And String Mastery

 - Jessica, Abel, and Caroline showed **mastery** of **strings** despite **failing** to show basic competence with **arrays**.
 - **_Student Recommendation_**: the **connections** between these two concepts be made **clearer** to these students.